guardrailsio/guardrails-cli/README.md

 ### Windows

-You need to have [scoop](https://scoop.sh) installed in order to install `guardrails`.
+You require [scoop](https://scoop.sh) before installing `guardrails`.
 The rest will be similar to the installation scripts for Linux / OSX.
-You just need to paste this command into your powershell:
+Execute the below command in your powershell:

 ```
 iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/guardrailsio/guardrails-cli/master/etc/scripts/install.ps1'))